deadlymustard/kevin-gilbert-wiffleball-strapi/README.md

 `npm run develop`

 ## Deploying
 This application is hosted via Heroku.
 It uses Heroku's Postgres Plugin to read/write data.
+Perform the following steps to setup your local environment for deploying:

+`heroku login`
+`heroku git:remote -a ktg-wiffleball-strapi`

 To deploy, run the following command after you've committed your changes: